National Art Gallery in Ottawa : Things to Know

 The Canada national gallery has several architectural interiors:

-1. The Canadian art space is constructed within the walls to give the space an 18-19th-century environment.
+1. The Canadian art space is constructed within the walls to give the room an 18-19th-century environment.

-2. The Croscup Room is the main parlor of the hall-croscup house in Nova Scotia.
+2. The Croscup Room is the leading parlour of the hall-croscup house in Nova Scotia.
 These scenic murals are painted by an unknown artist with oil and graphite on plaster.
 They are set within a wooden architecture framework decorated in stimulated marble and fine wood gains.

 3. The Rideau Street Chapel is a part of the Our Lady of the Sacred Heart, a boarding school in Ottawa.
 The Sisters of Charity run it.